nelloreward/pkl/README.md

 # P(K)L-sequence construction

-This repo contains software to accompany the paper Arbitrary-length analogs to de Bruijn sequences, by [Abhinav Nellore](https://nellore.bio) and [Rachel Ward](https://sites.google.com/prod/view/rward).
+This repo contains software to accompany the paper *Arbitrary-length analogs to de Bruijn sequences*, by [Abhinav Nellore](https://nellore.bio) and [Rachel Ward](https://sites.google.com/prod/view/rward).

 ## Use at the command line